 10. Somewhere over the Rainbow / What a Wonderful World – Israel Kamakawiwo’ole

 This track was featured on Iz’s album Facing Future, and since has gone on to be a staple in many movies.
 It was featured in Meet Joe Black, Finding Forester, 50 First Dates, Son of the Mask, and several other popular movies.
 Fun fact: the album Facing Future holds the record for the bestselling album by a Hawaiian national to date.

-There are eight chords to the song, but they are not particularly difficult chords to play: C, G, F, Am – typical chords for the key of C, with E7, D, Dm7, and Em thrown into the mix for fun.
-I put this one first, as it will probably require the most work, but it will definitely get you the recognition you will deserve from your campfire singalong friends!
+There are eight chords in this song, but they are not particularly difficult chords to play: C, G, F, Am – typical chords for the key of C, with E7, D, Dm7, and Em thrown into the mix for fun.
+I chose this song as #10 since it will probably require the most work, but it will definitely be appreciated by your audience.

 9. I Do / Falling For You – Colbie Caillat